penske-media-corp/pmc-vvv/README.md

 # PMC-VVV

-Configuration repo for PMC's use of VVV
+Configuration repo for PMC's use of VVV.

+VVV is an open source local development environment designed for WordPress developers, and is used for both working on WordPress sites and contributing to WordPress Core.

 This repo holds both a complete `config.yml` for VVV as well as the tools to update it as the configuration changes or sites are added.